moonbeam-foundation/moonbeam-project-directory/bridges/chainbridge.md

 | ERC721M Token (mintable on Moonbase Alpha) | {{ networks.moonbase.chainbridge.ERC721M }}        |

 All of the above addresses are valid on both Kovan and Rinkeby.
-You will be able to specify which network to interact with when interacting with the Bridge contract.
+You will be able to specify which network to transfer the tokens to when interacting with the Bridge contract.

 ### Moonbase Alpha ChainBridge UI